Change (Tears for Fears song)

-"Change" is a song by the British band Tears for Fears.
+"Change" is a song by the English new wave band Tears for Fears.
 Written by Roland Orzabal and sung by bassist Curt Smith, it was the band's fourth single release.
-It would eventually become the second hit from their debut LP The Hurting (1983) and second UK Top 5 chart hit, following the success of "Mad World".
+It would eventually become the second hit from their debut LP The Hurting (1983) and second UK top 5 chart hit, following the success of "Mad World".
 The song also gave Tears for Fears their first charting single in the United States when it cracked the Billboard Hot 100 in August 1983.
-"Change" was also a big international success, reaching the Top 40 in numerous countries.
+"Change" was also a big international success, reaching the top 40 in numerous countries.

 Meaning

-It's not really about much.
-It's just one of those cheap pop lyrics.
+When asked about the song, main songwriter Roland Orzabal replied, "It's not really about much.
+It's just one of those cheap pop lyrics."